varya/steroids/_posts/phonegap_on_steroids/2013-09-11-facebook-connect-plugin.markdown

 Download the necessary [JavaScript files](https://github.com/AppGyver/steroids-plugins/tree/master/FacebookConnect/www/) file and add them to your Steroids project, in e.g. the `www/plugins/` directory.
 Both files are needed.
 Add `<script>` tags to load the JS files.

-The correct `<plugin>` tag is included by default in `www/config.ios.xml`, but if your project was created with an older version of Steroids npm, ensure that it is correct:
+The correct `<plugin>` tag is included by default in `www/config.ios.xml`, but if your project was created with an older version of Steroids CLI, ensure that it is correct:

 {% highlight xml %}
 <plugin name="org.apache.cordova.facebook.Connect" value="FacebookConnectPlugin" />